DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

     Australian Institute of Aboriginal Studies, 1986.

-    E. Michaels, *Bad Aboriginal Art and Other Essays: Tradition, Media, and Technological Horizons*, volume 3, University of Minnesota Press, 1994.
+    E. Michaels, *Bad Aboriginal Art and Other Essays: Tradition, Media, and Technological Horizons*, Vol. 3, University of Minnesota Press, 1994.

 [^24]: D. Miller and H.A.
 Horst, ‘The Digital and the Human: A